liekzhe/SC1015mini_project/README.md

 ## Machine Learning
-*Decision tree*<br>
+*Decision tree (utilising confusion matrix)*<br>
 *Linear Regression*<br>

 # What we have learnt from this project
 - How to justify the suitability of a model based on readings from classification report
-- Using newly learnt data processing methods such as one-hot ecoding, pickling of files and pivot table.
+- Using newly learnt data processing methods such as one-hot ecoding, pickling of files and pivot table
 - Factors that have greater influence on the success of the movie are budget and genre
 - Factors that do not really influence success of movie are runtime, release_year and release_month
 - Interesting fact we found was that in order to create the ultimate movie of all time (based on our dataset)...